Active ingredient

 Mercaptopurine is used to treat cancer of the blood (leukaemia) in adults, adolescents and children.

-If you are allergic to 6-mercaptopurine or any of the other ingredients of this medicine (listed in section 6).
+If you are allergic to 6-mercaptopurine or any of the other ingredients of this medicine (see section 6).

-Talk to your doctor or pharmacist before taking Mercaptopurine:
+Talk to your doctor or pharmacist or nurse before taking Mercaptopurine if:

 If you are receiving immunosuppressive therapy, taking Mercaptopurine could put you at greater risk of: